ASA Staffing Index

-Staffing employment for the week of Sept.
-6–12, which included the Labor Day holiday, edged up 0.92% from the prior week—with the ASA Staffing index returning to this year’s highest value of 98.
-This week, containing the 12th day of the month, will be used in the September monthly employment situation report scheduled to be issued by the U.S. Bureau of Labor Statistics on Oct.
-1.
+Staffing employment increased in the week of June 6–12, as the ASA Staffing Index returned to a rounded value of 106 after dipping over the Memorial Day holiday.
+This week, containing the 12th day of the month, will be used in the June monthly employment situation report scheduled to be issued by the U.S. Bureau of Labor Statistics on July 8.

 Participate in the Survey and Receive Exclusive Reports